-Almost 90 years later, women wield the primary buying-power in the auto market, choosing which automobile suit’s their needs.
+Almost 90 years later, women wield the primary buying power in the auto market, choosing which automobile suit suits their needs.
 Women purchase 65 percent of all cars sold and influence 80 percent of total car sales, according to Volvo Corporation’s marketing data.

 Further breakdown of 2003 PIN data indicates, not surprisingly, that the youngest female demographic buys economical, sporty cars, including the Acura RSX, Volkswagen Jetta, Suzuki Forenza, Mitsubishi Lancer, and Volkswagen GTI.